Inductive Solution of the Tangential Center Problem on Zero-Cycles: Introduction

-In this paper we deal with the remaining case of balanced cycles or cycles leading to balanced cycles in the induction process.
-We solve by induction the $0$-dimensional tangential center problem for arbitrary cycles, but under a hypothesis on the polynomial $f$.
-We explain this hypothesis.
+Our approach is different.
+We solve the tangential center problem on zero-cycles by induction on the number of composition factors of $f$.
+Theorem A together with Theorem 2.3 of \cite{ABM} gives the basis of induction and Theorems B and C give the induction step.
+The solution is given for arbitrary cycles, but under a generic hypothesis on the polynomial $f$.
+We think that our inductive approach sheds new light to the complicated structure of the space of solutions of the tangential center problem on zero-cyles.
+In particular it isolates three mechanisms leading to a tangential centers for zero-cycles: composition, primality and vanishing of the Newton-Girard component on projected cycles.
+We illustrate the complex structure of the solution of the tangential center problem by some examples.

+First let us explain the hypothesis under which our study is done.
 It follows from the Burnside-Schur theorem that primitive (i.e., undecomposable) composition factors of a polynomial $f$ are of one of the following three types: $2$-transitive, linearly equivalent to a monomial $z^k$ or a Chebyshev polynomial $T_k$, with $k$ prime.
 Note that a composition of monomials is a monomial and similarly a composition of Chebyshev polynomials is a Chebyshev polynomial.

 Given a polynomial $f$ let $f=f_0\circ\cdots\circ f_d$ be a decomposition of the polynomial $f$ in its composition factors, which are $2$-transitive, Chebyshev or monomial \emph{not necessarily of prime degree}.